Robert Francis (actor): Career

 Francis' motion picture debut was also his most significant role, that of Ensign Willie Keith in The Caine Mutiny (1954), alongside Humphrey Bogart, Fred MacMurray, Van Johnson and José Ferrer.
 The film involved a romantic subplot opposite May Wynn.
 Prior to the film's release, Francis and Wynn were sent on press junkets together by Cohn as a way to showcase the studio's two youngest stars.
 As a result, gossip magazines reported a romance between the two and even a possible engagement.
 After The Caine Mutiny, Francis was voted one of Screen Worlds "Promising Personalities of 1954".

-Capitalizing on his rising star, Francis was cast in They Rode West (once more alongside Wynn), followed by The Bamboo Prison and John Ford's The Long Gray Line.
+Capitalising on his rising star, Francis was cast in They Rode West (once more alongside Wynn), followed by The Bamboo Prison and John Ford's The Long Gray Line.
 In Ford's film, Francis was given third billing in the screen credits, indicating that Columbia had been projecting him to become a big star.
 Although he appeared in only four films in his short life and career, in each one he played a character in the military and received solid reviews.

-Francis was then loaned to Metro-Goldwyn-Mayer for Tribute to a Bad Man and was scheduled to travel to the film location in Wyoming to begin filming, a journey he would never make.
+Francis was then loaned to Metro-Goldwyn-Mayer (MGM) for Tribute to a Bad Man and was scheduled to travel to the film location in Wyoming to begin filming, a journey he would never make.